Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Turbulence

 \section{Turbulence}

 The intensity of turbulence is increased.
-More precisely, the turbulent dissipation is decreased : the coefficient $C_\varepsilon$ that scales the TKE dissipation term in the TKE equation is decreased from 1/1.18 to 1/1.4.
+More precisely, turbulent dissipation is reduced: the coefficient $C_\varepsilon$ that scales the dissipation term in the TKE equation is decreased from 1/1.18 to 1/1.4.
 In addition, the eddy diffusivity coefficient $K_e$ for vertical turbulent transport of TKE is decreased.
-In the model this coefficient is expressed as a function of the momentum eddy diffusivity coefficient $K_m$ with $K_e$=$\alpha_e K_m$.
-The coefficient $\alpha_e$ is decreased from 2.7 to 2.
+It is expressed as $K_e = \alpha_e K_m$, where $K_m$ is the momentum eddy diffusivity, with $\alpha_e$ reduced from 2.7 to 2.